SagarPPatil2002/Logic_build_pattern/README.md

 # Logic_build_pattern
-During building of Login in problem solving  I had did practice , and developed around 200 pattern i have solve using Java
+During building of Login in problem solving  I had did practice , and developed around 20 pattern i have solve using C++